MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrate-devices-streamlined.md

 1.	`sudo launchctl unload /Library/LaunchDaemons/com.microsoft.fresno.plist`
 2.	`sudo launchctl load /Library/LaunchDaemons/com.microsoft.fresno.plist`

-Device connectivity to streamlined approach will not start if you do not reboot the device.
+Device connectivity to streamlined approach won't start if you don't reboot the device.

 ### Microsoft Intune

 1. In Microsoft Intune, navigate to **Devices > macOS** and create a new custom policy for the new onboarding method.
-Do not assign it yet.
+Don't assign it yet.

-2. Remove the assignment of any standard policies  onboarding package to devices you will reonboard.
+2. Remove the assignment of any standard policies  onboarding package to devices you'll reonboard.

 3. Add the assignment of the new onboarding policy.